antemooo/DCSA/README.md

 The **MRMostUsedWord** inherits **MRjob**

-The code is well documented inside the script.
+The code is well documented in the script.

 The script can be modified for any other functionality.

-For more information check the comments inside the script or [MRjob](https://pythonhosted.org/mrjob/index.html) documentations.
+For more information check the comments inside the script or [MRjob](https://pythonhosted.org/mrjob/index.html) documentation.

 **To run locally:**